cunarist/rinf/README.md

 Use [MessagePack](https://msgpack.org/) for serializing messages sent between Dart and Rust as provided by the Rust template unless you have other reasons not to do so.
 For those who aren't familiar, MessagePack is a nested binary structure similar to JSON, but much faster and more efficient.

 Data being sent between Dart and Rust are basically bytes arrays, represented as `Uint8List` in Dart and `Vec<u8>` in Rust.
-Though using MessagePack serialization is recommended, you can send any kind of bytes data as you wish, such as a high-resolution image or some kind of file data, or just pass in a blank bytes array.
+Though using MessagePack serialization is recommended, you can send any kind of bytes data as you wish such as a high-resolution image or some kind of file data, or just toss in a blank bytes array if you don't need additional details.

 # ☕ Support Us